Love Story (video game): Reception

 In Japan, Famitsu scored the game a 29 out of 40.

 The game received mediocre reviews in English-speaking territories.
-Reviewers for IGN and GameSpot compared the game to Digital Pictures' Sega CD games and its storyline to the movie Ghost.
+Reviewers for IGN and GameSpot compared the game to Digital Pictures' Sega CD games and its storyline to the film Ghost.
 GameSpot gave the game a 5.8 out of 10, stating that the video quality was good, despite occasional compression artifacts, while the few non-video sections were considered "more like average PlayStation graphics than those of a PlayStation 2 game".
 GameSpot noted that an understanding of the Japanese language is indispensable to play the game, and that even then non-Japanese players are likely to find Love Story odd due to the high amount of cultural references present in the game.

 IGN, however, felt that the quality of the graphics varies greatly, with the worst instances being comparable to "a heavily-artifacted RealVideo file".
-IGN also stated that these artifacts are "awful" and detrimental in one of the minigames in which the player must search for a girl hiding in a large crowd.
+The site also stated that these artifacts are "awful" and detrimental in one of the minigames in which the player must search for a girl hiding in a large crowd.
 IGN also rated the acting as particularly bad, "on the same level as a good episode of Power Rangers", although some performances were seen as better than others.
 They also felt that the interactions between the real actors and the computer-generated image of the ghost were awkward.
 Regarding the sound quality, they remarked that all looped dialogues have a high-pitched frequency playing in the background, which can be annoying for sensitive hearing.
-Finally, they noted that the game is short and can be finished in 24 or 48 hours despite spanning two DVDs.
+Finally, they noted that the game is short and provides "a few hours of dumb fun" despite spanning two DVDs.